altermo/ultimate-autopair.nvim/README.md

-**:exclamation: Ultimate-autopair is currently in the _alpha_ stage of development.
-Some aspects may change or break, and documentation might occasionally be inaccurate.**
+**:exclamation: Ultimate-autopair is currently in the _beta_ stage of development. [version system](https://github.com/altermo/ultimate-autopair.nvim/blob/v0.6/CONTRIBUTING.md#version).**
 # Ultimate-autopair.nvim 0.6.1
 [Ultimate-autopair](https://github.com/altermo/ultimate-autopair.nvim) plugin aims to always work as you expect, while making it relatively easy to configure.
 It has many features which other auto-pairing plugins lack: like multiline support, string/escape filtering and more.
 It is fully tested and has good docs.